Programming with Python for Beginners

 You do not need any previous programming knowledge but you should be comfortable installing software, downloading and moving files.

 Llewelyn Fernandes is a computer scientist, educator and maker.
 Llewelyn has a Computer Science degree from Brunel University and 30 years of industry experience in programming, research and consultancy for clients including Shell, ITV, Channel 5, Laing O'Rourke, The Princes Trust and Hitachi Consulting.In 2017 he changed direction to focus on introducing young people and career changers to the hot topics in computer science through creative, hands-on workshops.
-He teaches adults and older teenagers at various institutions in London and runs regular free events for kids.
+He teaches at various institutions in London and runs regular free events.